GSI-HPC/openssh-container-login/README.md

 > wildcard characters.
 Multiple environment variables may be separated by
 > whitespace or spread across multiple `SendEnv` directives.
 The default is not
 > to send any environment variables.

+_Note that `ssh-config` provides the default configuration from Vagrant to connect with SSH to the box.
+This file is generated in the Development section above._

 Adjust the `ssh-config` for the following example accordingly: